-The company was co founded in 1999 by sisters Liz Roche and Jenny Roche and is under the artistic direction of choreographer Liz Roche.
-Dance consultant Catherine Nunes works closely with the company in planning and development alongside Company Manager Moyra D'Arcy.
+The company was co founded in 1999 by sisters Liz Roche and Jenny Roche and was formally known as Rex Levitates Dance Company.
+Now under the artistic direction of choreographer Liz Roche, the team consists of Company Manager Moyra D'Arcy, Communications Manager Noelia Ruiz and development consultant Catherine Nunes.
 The company supports associate dance artists to develop their skills and make new work.
 They have been Katherine O'Malley 2011 - 18 and now, Lucia Kickham 2018/19.

 Choreographer and dancer Liz Roche's background in dance began with dance classes at the age of 5.
 She graduated from London Contemporary Dance School in 1993 and over the subsequent years performed in the works of many prominent Irish, mainland European and US choreographers.
 At the age of 25 she co-founded Rex Levitates Dance Company (now Liz Roche Company).
 She continued to perform for other companies while choreographing her own dance work alongside many new commissions, opera and theatre engagements bringing her all over the world.
 In 2003, the company began to receive regular funding from the Arts Council and Dublin City Council and because of this, Liz was able to focus on her own choreography and the building of a company of dancers and collaborators.
 In the last 15 years she has made over 20 new works for the company and with support from Culture Ireland, has been invited to present work at prestigious venues and festivals from New York to Beijing to Sydney.